 OKR vs KPI: Understanding The Key Differences

-Objectives and Key Results (OKR) and Key Performance Indicators (KPI) are two popular frameworks used by organizations to measure and track performance.
+Objectives Key Results (OKR) and Key Performance Indicators (KPI) are popular frameworks that organizations use to measure and track performance.

 However, there is often confusion around how OKR and KPI differ.